Key takeaways

 Ozempic injection site reactions are relatively rare.
 In placebo-controlled trials, only 0.2% of the participants using Ozempic experienced injection site reactions.
 These included discomfort or redness at the injection site.

 When you remove the needle after injecting Ozempic, you may notice some blood at the injection site.
-Simply press on it with a cotton ball or gauze.
+This is nothing to be concerned about; simply press on it gently with a cotton ball or gauze.

 Other potential Ozempic side effects